phax/peppol-commons/README.md

 # News and noteworthy

+* v10.3.1 - work in progress
+    * Deprecated class `PeppolURLProvider`
+    * Using class `PeppolNaptrURLProvider` instead of class `PeppolURLProvider` to comply to the Peppol Policy for use of Identifiers 4.4.0
 * v10.3.0 - 2025-04-28 (supports Peppol Policy for use of Identifiers up to 4.4.0)
     * Extended Peppol participant identifier value length to 135 for Peppol Policy for use of Identifiers 4.4.0
     * Moved annotations`@Pfuoi420`, `@Pfuoi430` and `@Pfuoi440` to the submodule `peppol-id` into package `com.helger.peppolid.peppol`